Zuclopenthixol: Available forms

 It is also used in the treatment of acute bipolar mania.

 Dosing

 As a long-acting injection, zuclopenthixol decanoate comes in a 200 mg and 500 mg ampoule.
 Doses can vary from 50 mg weekly to the maximum licensed dose of 600 mg weekly.
 In general, the lowest effective dose to prevent relapse is preferred.
 The interval may be shorter as a patient starts on the medication before extending to 3 weekly intervals subsequently.
 The dose should be reviewed and reduced if side effects occur, though in the short-term an anticholinergic medication benztropine may be helpful for tremor and stiffness, while diazepam may be helpful for akathisia.
 100 mg of zuclopenthixol decanoate is roughly equivalent to 20 mg of flupentixol decanoate or 12.5 mg of fluphenazine decanoate.

-In acutely psychotic and agitated inpatients, 50 – 200 mg of zuclopenthixol acetate may be given for a calming effect over the subsequent three days, with a maximum dose of 400 mg in total to be given.
-As it is a long-acting medication, care must be taken not to give an excessive dose.

-In oral form zuclopenthixol is available in 10, 25 and 40 mg tablets, with a dose range of 20–60 mg daily.
+In oral form zuclopenthixol is available in 2, 10, 25 and 40 mg tablets, with a dose range of 20–60 mg daily.